 - 2 Days in Washington DC: A Sample Itinerary

-Weekend Getaways on the East Coast
+Best Weekend Getaways on the East Coast

 1. Savannah, Georgia

 Of course, there’s a lot more to Savannah than moss.
-This city is one of the most historic cities in the US, and also supposedly one of the most haunted.
-Here, there’s no shortage of charming bed and breakfasts, cute shops and market stalls by the riverfront, or street musicians.
-Spend a weekend walking through some of the old homes in the city, taking a ghost tour, or simply sipping on a coffee and people-watching by the river.
+It’s the site of one of the most gripping murder trials in recent history.
+This city is also one of the most historic places in the US, and also supposedly one of the most haunted.
+Here, there’s no shortage of charming bed and breakfasts, cute shops and market stalls by the riverfront, among many other things to do on a weekend in Savannah.

 2. Asheville, North Carolina

 With its charming streets surrounded by gorgeous mountains, Asheville is quite possibly the perfect place for a weekend getaway on the East Coast.
 I spent two blissful days in the Asheville area, and I found it to be quite an unusual oasis that’s otherwise in the middle of nowhere.

 3. Shenandoah National Park

 The Appalachian Trail passes right through the park, with miles of hiking trails that are accessible to anyone passing by.
-Within the park, and directly outside of it, there are camping areas, lodges, and parking areas for camper vans – perfect for a weekend in the wild, without having to drive too far from civilization.
+Within the park, and directly outside of it, there are camping areas, lodges, and parking areas for camper vans – perfect for a weekend trip in the wild, without having to drive too far from civilization.

 If hiking and camping doesn’t strike your fancy, you can enjoy the picturesque drive through the park on the famous Skyline Drive.
 There are scenic viewpoints every few miles where road trippers can watch the sunset or have a picnic.